Face masks – Q&A

 Are there different standards of face coverings?
 Which type should I wear?

-Government advice is recommending that face coverings be worn on public transport, retail outlets, and other places where it is difficult to maintain social distancing.
 Cloth face coverings are made from materials such as cotton, silk, or linen.
 You can buy them or make them at home using items such as scarfs, t-shirts, sweatshirts, or towels.

-NB: Face coverings are not intended to protect the wearer against viral infection.
+Note: Face coverings are not intended to protect the wearer against viral infection.

 Personal Protective Equipment (PPE) face masks and medical/surgical face masks are of a different regulatory standard and Government has asked that they be reserved for healthcare workers and frontline staff at this time.

-|Also known as||Textile masks, comfort mask, community masks, face covering||Respirators; Respiratory Protection Mask; Filtering face mask.||Surgical Face Masks|
+|Also known as||Textile masks, comfort mask, community masks, face covering||Respirators; respiratory protection mask; filtering face mask.||Surgical face masks|

 |Intended purpose||To reduce the risk of spread of infection in the community||Personal protection from hazardous substances for the wearer||A barrier to minimise the direct transmission of infective agents from staff to patients during surgical procedures and other medical settings with similar requirements.|

 I’ve been searching online for face coverings for my family and I to use.
 How can I tell if they are safe to use?
-Should they have a CE Mark?
+Should they have a CE mark?

 There are a number of product safety requirements that businesses have been advised to include on the packaging of face coverings.